fitrah9ramadhan/world-bank-data-querry-tool/README.md

  from worldbankdatatransform import get_filename_dict, WorldBankDataTransform
 ```

+download csv files that you want at data.worldbank.org/indicator and
-you csv files must in a folder with appropriate filename, i.e inflation.csv, constant-gdp.csv
+you csv files must stored in a folder with appropriate filename, i.e inflation.csv, constant-gdp.csv

  ```python:
  your_path = 'your csv folder path' ## i.e D:/world-bank/data